 - Planning of drone-flights: purpose, weather conditions, coverage area, legislation etc.

 - Drone (helicopter/fixed-wing) versus fixed camera setups - pros and cons

-- Tools to detect objects on image data
+- Tools to detect objects on image data and in point clouds

 - Involvement of experience from practice

-- Basic MATLAB programming and automization
+- Basic high-level programming and automization

 The course should give the students the competencies to evaluate, criticise and compose a project based on aerial and/or near-field remote sensing data.
 The students should also be able to bring their obtained knowledge of sensor calibration and image processing of spatial and temporal data into play, based on an ability to integrate a theoretical and applied understanding of the presented methods in the course.

 The form of teaching is a combination of theoretical studies and practical exercises, presented through lectures, hands-on exercises, and fieldwork.
 For the teaching plan, please see Absalon.